Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Framework

-We introduce \framework{}, an edit-based human evaluation framework for text simplification defined by a typology of 21 linguistically-grounded edit types with the aim of capturing both successes and failures (i.e., both quality changes and errors, see Fig. \ref{fig:example-sentence}) through evaluating each edit.
-Our annotation pipeline consists of: edit selection (\S\ref{sec:edit-selection}), categorizing the edits' impact on sentence information (\S\ref{sec:information-change}), classifying the fine-grained edit type (\S\ref{sec:edit-type-classification}) and rating by efficacy or severity (\S\ref{sec:sentence-level-score}).
-We implement our \framework{} framework through an interactive annotation interface (Fig. \ref{fig:annotation-scheme}).
-The \framework{} typology is organized by a decision tree, as illustrated by Figure \ref{fig:decision-tree}, where annotators only answer 3-4 intuitive questions about each edit.
+We introduce \framework{}, an edit-based human evaluation framework for text simplification. \framework{} is defined by a typology of 21 linguistically-grounded edit types with the aim of capturing both successes and failures (i.e., quality changes and errors, see Figure \ref{fig:example-sentence}).
+The annotation methodology of \framework{} is structured as a decision tree and implemented via an easy-to-use interface, illustrated in Figure \ref{fig:annotation-scheme}.
+Our interface is designed with \texttt{Thresh} \citep{heineman2023thresh}, and we release our configuration to encourage adaptation to other text rewriting tasks \citep{du-etal-2022-understanding-iterative} or collecting fine-grained human feedback \citep{wu2023fine}\footnote{\url{https://thresh.tools/salsa}}.
+In the following, we describe each step of the annotation process.